fbpx

 March 6th is International IBCLC day- Cheers to all IBCLCs globally.

-Expert Assessment: IBCLCs are highly trained in assessing breastfeeding techniques, latch, milk transfer, and overall breastfeeding dynamics.
+Expert Assessment: IBCLCs are highly trained in assessing lactation also known as breastfeeding with techniques, latch, milk transfer, and overall breastfeeding dynamics.
 They can identify any issues or challenges early on and provide recommendations for improvement.

 Problem Solving: Breastfeeding can present various challenges such as latch difficulties, low milk supply, nipple pain, or concerns about weight gain.
 IBCLCs have the expertise to troubleshoot these issues, offer practical solutions, and guide parents through the process of overcoming obstacles.

-Support for Special Circumstances: IBCLCs are trained to support breastfeeding in special circumstances such as premature infants, multiples, babies with medical conditions, or mothers with specific health concerns.
+Support for Special Circumstances: IBCLCs are trained to support feeding in special circumstances.
+Such as premature infants, multiples, babies with medical conditions, or mothers with specific health concerns.
 They can offer guidance and strategies to address unique challenges and ensure optimal breastfeeding outcomes.

 Continuity of Care: IBCLCs often work collaboratively with other healthcare providers such as pediatricians, obstetricians, or midwives to ensure continuity of care.
 They communicate and coordinate with these professionals to address breastfeeding concerns comprehensively and provide holistic support to families.

-Overall, IBCLCs play a crucial role in supporting and guiding parents through their breastfeeding journey, helping them overcome challenges, build confidence, and achieve successful breastfeeding outcomes for both parent and baby.
+Overall, IBCLCs play a crucial role in supporting and guiding parents through their journey, helping them overcome challenges, build confidence, and achieve successful outcomes for both parent and baby.

 Reach out if you would like to meet with an IBCLC virtually.
 In person visits available in the Central Florida area.